 § 10 Retention of title

-(1) The delivered object of purchase shall remain the property of ERHARDT Markisen (“goods subject to retention of title”) until all amounts receivable that are due ERHARDT Markisen from business transactions with the customer have been paid in full, provided that the customer is a merchant.
-In contractual relationships with customers who are not merchants, the delivered object of purchase shall remain the property of ERHARDT Markisen until the purchase price claim has been paid in full.
+(1) ERHARDT retains title to delivered goods until all claims arising from the current business relationship with the customer have been satisfied in full, provided that the customer is a merchant.
+In the case of a running account, the reserved property shall be deemed to be security for the respective balance of the claim.
+In the case of contracts with customers who are not merchants, the delivered object of purchase remains the property of ERHARDT until full payment of the purchase price claim.

 ERHARDT Markisenbau GmbH